Hacking-Notes/Note-Taking-Solution-Burp-Suite-Obsidian-Integration/README.md

     </td>
   </tr>
 </table>

+<i>Please note that in this configuration, we have chosen Proton Drive, but you can also select Dropbox, Google, or other options.</i>

 To invite your collaborator, go to Obsidian's settings, select "Sync," and then choose "Manage."
 From there, you can send an invitation to allow them to join and collaborate in your shared vault.